Ad for COMS chair position

 About the Department of Communication Sciences

 First speech pathology program in the state of Texas in 1937.
-Today 20 full time faculty serving 170 graduate students in Denton, Dallas and across the state via Distance Education.
+Today, 16 full time faculty members are serving nearly 200 graduate students in Denton, Dallas, and across the state via Distance Education.
 The Speech-Language Pathology program offers two clinics for education and service to the community:

 - Neurogenic communication disorders